stefaniebutland/stefaniebutland/content/publication/compendium/index.md

 The major content of this paper was published data we curated for an analysis in another paper.
 We came to realize this was a good resource to publish on its own.
 It was a LOT of work and many people don't have the knowledge and time resources to do this (and why should they, if we already did the work, enabled by grant funding).

-Another rather euphoric collaboration among friends and colleagues.

-> We don't know how to do this well, but this person does
+Another rather euphoric collaboration among friends and colleagues, where sometimes the best approach is: "We don't know how to do this well, but this other lab does."

 > This will never get published in PLOS Computational Biology ;-)

-Shaun Sanders and Dale Martin completed the paper after I left my research scientist job / career on the way to becoming a community manager for an organization that creates technical and social infrastructure for open data and reproducible research.
+Shaun Sanders and Dale Martin completed the paper after I left my research scientist career on the way to becoming the community manager for an organization that embraces open data and reproducible research.
 Pretty cool, eh.